ArminJo/ServoEasing/README.md

 ## EndPositionsTest example
 This example helps you determine the right end values for your servo.<br/>
-These values are needed for the `attach()` function, if your servo does not comply to the standard values.
+These values are required for the `attach()` function, if your servo does not comply to the standard values.
 E.g. some of my SG90 servos have a 0 degree period of 620 us instead of the standard 544.<br/>
 This example does not use the ServoEasing functions.

 ## SpeedTest example
 This example gives you a feeling how fast your servo can move, what the end position values are and which refresh rate they accept.<br/>
 This example does not use the ServoEasing functions.
-Not for ESP8266 because it needs 2 analog inputs.
+Not for ESP8266 because it requires 2 analog inputs.

 # Internals
 The API accepts only degree (except for write() and writeMicrosecondsOrUnits()) but internally only microseconds (or units (= 4.88 us) if using PCA9685 expander) and not degree are used to speed up things.
 Other expander or servo libraries can therefore easily be used.<br/>